arunoda/laika/_posts/2013-05-1-getting-started.md

 * Download and install [`phantomJS`](http://phantomjs.org/download.html)

-* You need to start separate `mongodb` server with following options (It makes testing much speeder)
+* You need to start a separate `mongodb` server with following options (It makes testing much speeder)

     `mongod --smallfiles --noprealloc --nojournal`
-* We can use a [ramdisk](https://en.wikipedia.org/wiki/RAM_drive) as a mongodb data directory.
-It will make test run very faster.
+* You can also use a [ramdisk](https://en.wikipedia.org/wiki/RAM_drive) as the mongodb data directory.
+It makes your tests completed in 3X faster.
 [See this guide](using-ram-disk.html)

 > ### Special note for meteorite users
 >
-> * You need to [install](http://docs.meteor.com/#quickstart) `meteor` if you have not done it (meteor binary should be avilable on the path)
+> * You need to [install](http://docs.meteor.com/#quickstart) `meteor` if you have not installed it (meteor binary should be avilable on the path)
 > * You need to install/update smart packages before running `laika`
 > * You need to apply `meteor update` once before starting any tests

 ##Write your first test with laika

-Laika uses `tdd style` of testing for now. (we have some plans to allow other styles since we use  `mocha` internally)
+Laika uses `tdd style` of testing for now. (we have some plans to allow other styles and reporters since we use `mocha` internally)

-You need to place you tests in `tests` folder in your meteor app.
+You need to place tests in `tests` folder in your meteor app.
 Files placed in the tests folder will not be included in your app.

 ### Our simple app
 Our simple meteor application has a collection shared in both the client and server.
 This sample app is available on [`github`](https://github.com/arunoda/hello-laika)